RodHowell-Algorithms/Tree-Viewer-DotNet/README.md

 # Tree Viewer

 **KansasStateUniversity.TreeViewer2** is a library of tools for viewing and manipulating trees under the Microsoft® .NET Framework.
 It includes classes that can be used within code to display trees.
+This is a port of a portion of a [Java<sup>TM</sup> Tree Viewer](https://github.com/RodHowell-Algorithms/Tree-Viewer).

 ## Usage